theta360developers/blog/_posts/2015-12-16-theta-s-community-assistance.markdown

 questions that we can't answer, we'll rely on the community.
 If the question relates to a broad group of people, we will try and replicate the problem and then report back to RICOH engineers.
 An example of a problem we'll escalate is a problem with an application due to changes in Adobe Air.

 There are certain requests for information that RICOH can't provide.
 For example, RICOH can't release lens parameter information or stitching library algorithms.
-For these questions, we will respond that RICOH can't provide the information and organize the requests so that RICOH managers have an understand of what the community is requesting.
+For these questions, we will respond that RICOH can't provide the information and organize the requests so that RICOH managers have an understanding of what the community is requesting.

 ## [GitHub Repository Management](https://github.com/theta360developers)